sbelka-1703/Tip-Calulaor/README.md

 ## Installation

-Copy and paste the code into your favorite IDE and run the HTML file on your browser
+Move the files to your favorite IDE and run the HTML file on your browser

 ## Usage